robinsource20/Stay_Booking_Website_EDA/README.md

 Problem statement: To deal with declining revenue

 Methodology
--The raw data is in the form of an excel sheet\n
+-The raw data is in the form of an excel sheet

 -It is first cleaned using python
 -The cleaned data is used in Tableau to create visualisations and carry out EDA